 Why a new framework?

 All around the world, governments at national, state, and local levels face huge pressure to do “more with less”.
-During much of the last two decades, technology was heralded as providing the key to deliver these transformations.
-Now that virtually every government is an "e-Government" - with websites, e-services and e-Government strategies proliferating around the world, even in the least economically developed countries - it is now clear that Information and Communication Technologies (ICT) are no “silver bullet”.
-The reality of many countries' experience of e-Government has instead been duplication of ICT expenditure, wasted resources, no critical mass of users for online services, and limited impact on core public policy objectives.
+During much of the last two decades, technology was heralded as providing the sole key to deliver transformations.
+Now that government websites, e-services and e-Government strategies proliferate around the world, even in the least economically developed countries - it is clear that Information and Communication Technologies (ICT) alone are not a “silver bullet”.
+In many cases, e-Government programmes have resulted in duplication of ICT expenditure, wasted resources, lack of critical mass of users for online services, and limited impact on core public policy objectives.
+However, projects that have been wholly or partly successful provide valuable lessons that can and should be applied to improve the success rate of new initiatives in a way that is both contributes to and is measured against the realisation of policy objectives.

 An increasing number of governments and institutions are now starting to address the much broader and more complex set of cultural and organizational changes which are needed if ICT is to deliver significant benefits in the public sector.
-Countries such as the UK, Canada and Australia have all recently published strategies which shift decisively away from "e-Government" towards a much more radical focus on transforming the whole relationship between the public sector and users of public services.
+Countries such as the UK, Canada and Australia have all published strategies which shift decisively towards a much more radical focus on transforming the whole relationship between the public sector and users of public services.
+These programmes are starting to mature and also provide general good practice that can be applied in many different situations are emerging with the results aligning far closer with policy objectives.

-A full understanding of the definition of Transformational Government can also be assisted by focusing on the four major ways in which Transformational Government programs differ from traditional e-Government programmes:
+The new framework focuses on four major ways in which TGF programmes seek to differ from their more traditional predecessors:

  They take a whole-of-government view of the relationship between the public sector and the citizen or business user;